What Agile Methodology is Best For Your Development Teams in 2020?

 It’s a debate all Agile teams have.

-What exactly is the best Agile approach?
+What exactly is the best Agile development approach?
+What even is an agile methodology?

 When a brand new Agile project is on the horizon – the Kanban vs. Scrum discussion will probably pose quite the challenge.
 Objectively speaking, your teams can benefit greatly from using either framework to manage the product development or service process.
 But sometimes, one method is better than the other.